 You may have heard of some high earners opting out of the schemes.
 While we're unable to comment on individual cases, we'd expect this could be to avoid triggering a tax charge from either the annual or lifetime allowance by remaining in the scheme.
-For information, the annual allowance is the limit on the total amount that can be saved into a pension scheme each tax year (currently between £10,000 - £40,000) with tax relief applying and before a tax charge might apply.
-The lifetime allowance (currently £1,073,100) is the limit on how much you can build up in pension benefits over your lifetime while still enjoying the full tax benefits.
+For information, the annual allowance is the limit on the total amount that can be saved into a pension scheme each tax year with tax relief applying and before a tax charge might apply.
+The annual allowance was increased to £60,000 for most people in April 2023.
+However, if you're a high earner with an income above £200,000 a year, your annual allowance might gradually reduce to as low as £10,000.
+The lifetime allowance charge was abolished in April 2023.

-If you think you might be affected by this, we recommend you seek regulated financial advice, as it may still be in your interests to remain in the scheme even if you have to pay tax or ask the scheme to pay it on your behalf in return for a reduction in benefits.
+If you think you might be affected by the annual allowance charge, we recommend you seek regulated financial advice, as it may still be in your interests to remain in the scheme even if you have to pay tax or ask the scheme to pay it on your behalf in return for a reduction in benefits.

-Once I've reached 30 years of service, I won't build up any more benefits in the 2015 CARE scheme.
+Once I've reached 30 years of service, I won't build up any more benefits in the CARE scheme.

 There is no limit to the amount of service you can build up in the 2015 CARE scheme regardless of how much was built up in your final salary scheme.
-The maximum service that can be built up in the final salary schemes is 40 years (30 years for the FPS 1992 scheme as service after 20 years counts double).
+The maximum service that can be built up in the final salary schemes is 40 years in the FPS 2007 Scheme (30 years of actual service as service after 20 years counts double) and 45 years in the NFPS 2007 Scheme.

-If I joined before I was 20, I will still get my contributions holiday after 30 years once I've transferred to the 2015 CARE scheme.
+If I joined before I was 20, I will still get my contributions holiday after 30 years once I've transferred to the 2015 scheme.

-The contributions holiday was introduced to take account of the fact that members could not build up more than 30 years of service in the FPS 1992.
+The contributions holiday was introduced to take account of the fact that members could not build up more than 30 years of service in the FPS 2007.
 As there is no service cap in the 2015 CARE scheme, the contributions holiday provision does not apply.
 You will carry on building up benefits for every year you are a scheme member.